Workers Compensation EMR

-The E-mod rating has a significant effect on the rise and fall of workers comp rates.
+The E-mod rating significantly affects the rise and fall of workers’ comp rates.
 Workers compensation EMR acts either as a credit or debit for your mod.
 A modification factor greater than 1.0 is debit mod.
-Debit mod means your compensation claims are greater than expected.
+Debit mod means your compensation claims are more significant than expected.
 When claims losses are higher than expected, insurance companies add a surcharge.
 Also, this surcharge will increase the premium rates.
 Lower than average EMR is credit mod.
-Credit mod means claims losses lower than expected which results in a discount in insurance premiums.
+Credit mod means claims losses are lower than expected, resulting in a discount in insurance premiums.

 How Long Do Claims Affect Experience Rating

 It is important to immediately report claims as it stays in the experience mod rating formula for 3 years.
 In the same way, immediate reporting of accidents will speed up the filing and closing of claims.
-Also, the sooner the claims close, the sooner they will disappear from the EMR books.
+Also, the sooner the claims close, the sooner they disappear from the EMR books.
 In addition, a company without claims for 3 years will have noticeable reductions in workers’ comp premiums.

 How You Can Improve Your EMR

 Mod rate is all about a company’s future risk of work-related accidents.
 Furthermore, maintaining a safe and healthy work environment will lower the frequency of claims losses.
 Moreover, making infrequent small claims will improve any company’s workers’ compensation EMR.
-In fact, to prevent claims losses, businesses must develop programs focusing on these important points.
+To prevent claims losses, businesses must develop programs focusing on these critical points.

 - Proactive Workplace Safety Program